-A Quick Update: Charlotte Simpson Bridal has not released a 2018/19 collection, but if you love her minimal style then hop on over to The List where you can find an array of bridal boutiques and designers who will stock something similar or even create your dream dress from inspiration you’ve gathered here.
+A Quick Update: Charlotte Simpson Bridal has not released any new collections since 2017, but if you love her minimal style then hop on over to our Recommended Suppliers where you can find an array of bridal boutiques and designers who will stock something similar or even create your dream dress from inspiration you've gathered here.

 Inspiration & Influences